top of page

 EDUCATION CONCERT

-29 years of introducing young people to classical music and instruments
+31 years of introducing young people to classical music and instruments!

 The Pioneer Valley Symphony's

-If you are an educator who wishes to attend, please contact education@pvso.org.
+If you are an educator who wishes to attend, please email education@pvso.org with your name, school, and whether you want to bring third and/or fourth graders.
+Homeschoolers welcome!

-The 2023 Education Program is supported in part by the Mary Stuart Rogers Foundation, Greenfield Public Schools, the Mass Cultural Council, a state agency, and the local Cultural Councils of Ashfield, Bernardston, Buckland, Charlemont-Hawley, Colrain, Conway, Gill, Greenfield, Hadley, Montague, New Salem, Northfield, Shelburne, Wendell, and Whately.
+The 2025 Education Program is supported in part by the Mary Stuart Rogers Foundation, Greenfield Public Schools, Mass Cultural Council, a state agency, and the Local Cultural Councils of Ashfield, Bernardston, Buckland, Charlemont-Hawley, Colrain, Conway, Deerfield, Gill, Leyden, Montague, New Salem, Northfield, Shelburne, Wendell, and Whately.

 OUR MISSION

-One of the key facets of Pioneer Valley Symphony’s mission is to introduce children in Franklin and Hampshire counties to classical orchestral music.
-Every year, beginning in 1994 with the arrival of music director Paul Phillips, we provide a six-week educational music program.
-This program consists of teaching materials for third- and fourth-grade public school classes and culminates in the Educational Concert, where 1,000 students come and hear the full orchestra perform the pieces they have been studying.
+One of the key facets of Pioneer Valley Symphony’s mission is to introduce children in Franklin County to classical orchestral music.
+Every year, beginning in 1994 with the arrival of music director Paul Phillips, we have provided a six-week educational music program.
+This program consists of teaching materials for third- and fourth-grade public school classes and culminates in the Educational Concert, where almost 1,000 students come and hear the full orchestra perform the pieces they have been studying.

 OUR PROGRAM